Data storage firm Box files for U.S. IPO of about $250 million

 Seattle-area natives Levie and Smith founded the company while students at the University of Southern California and Duke, respectively.

-Levie dropped out of school and the pair moved their young company into a Berkeley garage owned by Levie's uncle in 2005 and obtained a $350,000 investment from Mark Cuban by emailing him out of the blue.
+They dropped out of school and moved their young company into a Berkeley garage owned by Levie's uncle in 2005 and obtained a $350,000 investment from Mark Cuban by emailing him out of the blue.

 DFJ led the company's $1.5 million Series A in late 2006.